lgommans/Caseline/README.md

 The user loads index.html, which is just HTML (with all buttons and divs) and CSS.
 This loads:

-- lib.js which are some generic (and some not-so-generic) functions.
+- lib.js which are some generic functions.
 - events.js which binds all buttons, the scroll wheel, arrow keys, etc.
 - functions.js which contains functions to go forward in time, refresh the view, etc. These functions are absolutely application-specific whereas